MaiJi97/Leetcode/java/314_BinaryTreeVerticalOrderTraversal/README.md

 If using DFS, there is no guarantee that the traverse order will be from top to bottom.
 So in the hash map we also need to track the row number of a node. </br>

-After we complete filling in the hash map, we can sort the key set of the hash map, iterate through each column from left to right and add the values in corresponding order. </br>
+After we complete filling in the hash map, we can iterate through the hash map in the order of its column number / key value, then sort the value of each value by its row number and add the column number to the result. </br>

 HashMap<Integer, List<int[]>> where key is the column number and value is the list of node values as well as the row number of a node from this column.
-Then we can sort the value of each entry by its row number and add the column number to the result.
+Then

 Time Complexity: O(W * H log H)